 Dr Jane Rowley

-- Research Associate (School of Interdisciplinary Studies)
+- Dying in The Margins Project (School of Interdisciplinary Studies)

 Dr Jane Rowley joined the End of Life Studies group in 2020.
 She previously held positions as a Senior Research Fellow at Staffordshire University, Lecturer in Research at the Centre for Addiction Studies and Lead for Clinical Communication (2) on the MBChB at the University of Liverpool.
 She is a visiting lecturer on the Doctorate in Education at Staffordshire University.